-Up to 12 units at the master's level may be transferred toward the 60 units required for the Ed.D. degree.
+Up to 12 units at the master's level may be transferred toward the 60 or 64 units required for the Ed.D. degree.
 Such courses must be relevant to the student's doctoral studies.
 Graduate transfer units (except those for the Tier II) must have been acceptable toward a graduate degree at a regionally accredited institution.

 Academic Tier II courses, equivalent to Azusa Pacific courses EDUC 600, EDUC 610, EDUC 615, and EDUC 620 must have been part of a state-approved credential program at a regionally accredited university.
-Supervised field experience units are not accepted toward the Ed.D. only.
-Please seek academic advisement for the program combining the Tier II with the Ed.D.
+Supervised field experience units are not accepted toward the Ed.D.-only program.